tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/standard-en.md

     app:irancell.ir_zone_id="ZONE_ID" />
 ```

-You can find the value of `ZONE_ID` in your irancell.ir panel.
+You can find the value of `ZONE_ID` in your Yelloadwise panel.
 The value of `BANNER_SIZE` determines the size of the banner.
 You can see the acceptable values for it in the `xml` column of the table below:

 | `java` | `xml` |